-Hastings Public Schools is committed to the goal of creating a three year, professional learning plan to foster a Common Learning Culture across elementary grade levels and schools by writing, teaching and assessing standards-aligned learning targets supported by scaffolded instruction across the Gradual Release of Responsibility.
+Hastings Public Schools is committed to the goal of creating a professional learning plan to foster a Common Learning Culture across elementary grade levels and schools by writing, teaching and assessing standards-aligned learning targets supported by scaffolded instruction across the Gradual Release of Responsibility.
 Using literacy integration as the foundation and lens for this goal, leadership designed and implemented a Professional Learning Plan.
-Our 2021-2022 professional development plan consisted of two big literacy pushes: phonemic awareness and phonics instruction as well as guided reading instruction.
+Our 2022-2023 professional development plan consisted of reinforcing three key areas that we have been focusing on for the last three years: whole group interactive read alouds, phonemic awareness and phonics, and small group guided reading instruction.

-- 1. Phonemic Awareness and Phonics: Knowing what we have learned about the Science of Reading research that has been conducted over the past 10-15 years, we know that phonological awareness plays a critical role in a student's reading development.
+- 1. Interactive Read Alouds: During our whole group reading instruction, teachers read vocabulary-rich trade books to students, modeling the thinking that needs to be done in order to practice the state standards.
+Teachers use think aloud strategies to engage students and talk them through the way that a reader approaches a text.
+Our interactive read aloud lessons are paired with skill-based mini-lessons that explicitly teach the lesson's focus standard.
+This whole group instruction time lasts around 20 minutes each day. - 2.
+Phonemic Awareness and Phonics: Knowing what we have learned about the Science of Reading research that has been conducted over the past 10-15 years, we know that phonological awareness plays a critical role in a student's reading development.
 Hastings Public Schools committed two of our staff development days this year to these topics.
 Having spent time with a trainer working through what phonemic awareness is and how to best teach it to our students, we have developed a structured system that has been implemented throughout the year.
 Our teachers are using Elkonin Boxes to instruct our students in phonemic awareness, and then adapting that teaching into phonics instruction as students show they are ready for it.
-We now spend 5-10 minutes at the beginning of our small group instructional time focusing on phonics and phonemic awareness skills. - 2.
-Guided Reading: After having received instruction in teaching phonemic awareness and phonics skills to our students, our professional development shifted to learning the best practices in guided reading instruction.
+We now spend 5-10 minutes at the beginning of our small group instructional time focusing on phonics and phonemic awareness skills. - 3.
+Small Group Guided Reading: After having received instruction in teaching phonemic awareness and phonics skills to our students, our professional development shifted to learning the best practices in guided reading instruction.
 After receiving this training, our teachers shifted their practice when doing guided reading instruction.
 Rather than teaching the whole group lesson again in each small group, teachers now use their guided reading time for students to practice the skills that they learned in their whole group instruction.
 Teachers will introduce the book or article that students will be reading, and then the majority of the time in their small group, students are reading the story and receiving coaching from the teacher on the specific skills they have been working on.
 This allows for the teacher to provide immediate feedback to students, as well as informally assess them on a near daily basis on their progress towards the grade level standards.